Bermuda Garrison: 19th century

 A third act had authorised the creation of a unit of submarine (underwater) miners militia.
 This would have followed in the pattern of the Submarine Mining Militia formed in Britain in 1878 and tasked with defending major ports.
 They received a minimum of fifty-five days training per year, and were recruited from experienced boatmen.
 In Bermuda, the unit was intended to operate boat from the Royal Army Service Corps docks in Hamilton and St. George's, tending to the underwater mine defences, but the unit was never raised.

 Instead, the Royal Engineers 27th Company (Submarine Mining) which had been permanently reassigned from Halifax, Nova Scotia to Bermuda in 1888 (part of the company had been split off to create the new 40th Company, which remained in Halifax), continued to maintain the mine defences unaided.
 In 1900 the Royal Engineers Submarine Mining Companies also assumed responsibility for operating electric searchlights defending harbours.

 Unit codes were assigned to all three legislated reserve units for marking the stock disks of the Martini-Henry rifle: M./BER.
 A. for the Bermuda Militia Artillery; V./BER. for the Bermuda Volunteers Rifle Corps; M./BER.
 S.M. for the Bermuda Submarine Miners.
 The part-time units were funded by the UK Government.

 The trend from then on was to reduce the regular soldiers, and to shift an increasing part of the burden of the garrison on the part-time units.
 This process took many decades, however.
 The number of soldiers began to decline, and then quickly rose again.
 For the remainder of the 19th Century, military personnel made up a quarter of Bermuda's population, and defence spending, not agriculture or tourism, was the central leg of the Bermudian economy.
 Many wealthy American visitors actually brought their daughters to holiday on the island specifically in hopes of marrying them to the young, aristocratic military and naval officers who were posted to Bermuda (this put them in competition with local women, as Bermuda had a disproportionate number of spinsters).
 The new Princess Hotel made the most of this market, sponsoring dances and other social gatherings to which the officers of the garrison were invited to mingle with guests.
+The garrison provided bands and guards of honour for numerous social events that attracted residents and visitors, and the three garrison theatres were the primary venues of their kind in Bermuda.